U.S. Patent 5,566,073

 I have come up with several methods for compressing the data.
 One method would put the entire database on slightly more than one CD-ROM.
 A DVD-ROM would hold the database very nicely.
 This method is shown in U.S Patent 6,023,278 DIGITAL MAP GENERATOR AND DISPLAY SYSTEM.
 An alternative method is shown in U.S. Patent 5,974,423 METHOD FOR CONVERTING A DIGITAL ELEVATION DATABASE TO A POLYGON DATABASE.

-several feature such as pan, tilt, and zoom which would allow the pilot
+feature such as pan, tilt, and zoom which would allow the pilot to see a

-to see a synthesized view of terrain that would otherwise be blocked by
+synthesized view of terrain that would otherwise be blocked by the aircraft's

 replay to try out different flight strategies.
 Through the use of a head-mounted display with a head sensor, the pilot can have complete range of motion to receive a synthesized view of the world, completely unhindered by the aircraft structure.